torqueforge/POODNYC-2016/outline.md

 * is this code better of worse than Shameless Green?
 * how does it flog?
 * is it open/closed to 6-packs?

-O, my, we've managed to make things even worse.
-Let's have...

-### 99 Bottles, They do DRY to Extract class
-If they mob this after lunch, then make SOLID posters before they pair on this, to give them time to forget.

-Make sure they all ```git pull```.
+Do you know how to make it open?

 ### Create SOLID posters